How to help your child discover their creativity

 Students are consistently reminded that playing and practicing the violin is "easy", and there is always a solution.

 Students are given the opportunity to discover their own solutions, and are encouraged to make their own musical decisions about phrasing, bowing and fingering depending on the level and ability of the student.

-Group lessons, informal and formal recitals and concerts are a big part of the students violinistic development, and are a great way to become confident with performing and standing up in front of an audience.
-Students have fun interacting with other students in our term group lessons.
-These lessons help stimulate the desire to do more practice, develop mentors and be encouraged by other children.
+Performing in front of friends and family and during formal concerts are a big part of the students violinistic development, and are a great way to become confident with performing and standing up in front of an audience.

 Attending live concerts and listening to recordings of the great violinists are encouraged.
 Developing the ear through listening is vital and necessary skill of being a violinist.